alex314159/ib-re-actor-976-plus/README.md

 6. You should end up with `javaclient.jar`.
 7. Install it with `lein localrepo`.

+#### Implementation notes

+The IB API appears to differentiate between types of ids such as ticker id, order id and request id.
+At some point, this library kept them independent but a problem occurs when an error is received.
+Indeed, errors specify an id but not the type of id.
+It is thus impossible to know the error concerns which of the requests.
+In order to alleviate this problem ids are not reused.

 ## License

 Copyright (C) 2011 Chris Bilson, Jean-Sebastien A. Beaudry